lewisnsmith/smarchive/README.md

 # smart-contract-archive

-source for every contract i've put onchain
+Source for all contracts i've deployed onchain

 This is an archive, not a workspace.
 Each contract is written on its own branch and only lands on `main` once it's actually deployed, so everything on `main` corresponds to